aroberge/friendly-traceback-docs/docs/html/_sources/multiple_tracebacks.rst.txt

 Since paths can be quite long, when showing information about an exception, Friendly will attempt to reduce the length of the path shown.
+You've seen before an example where ``FRIENDLY`` was substituted for the name of the directory where ``friendly`` is located; this particular example will rarely be seen by an end-user.
-You've seen before an example where ``HOME_DIR`` was substituted for the user's home directory.
-A more significant reduction is shown when the path for a module from the Python standard library is shown.
+However, sometimes ``HOME_DIR`` will be shown instead of the full path to the user's home directory.
+A much more significant reduction in length occurs when the path for a module from the Python standard library, as shown below.

 .. image:: images/shorter_path.png